STEPS is a household-based survey to obtain core data on the established risk factors that determine the major burden of NCDs.

-A multicluster sample design was used to produce representative data for that age range in Afghanistan.
+A multistage complex sampling design was used to produce representative data for that age range in Bangladesh.

 Analysis weights were calculated by taking the inverse of the probability of selection of each participant.
 These weights were adjusted for differences in the age-sex composition of the sample population as compared to the target population.

 wStep2 - for physical measures

 This allows for differences in the weight calculation for each Step of the survey as the age-sex composition of the respondents to each Step can differ slightly due to refusal or drop out.
 Additionally, some countries perform subsampling for Step 2 and/or Step 3.
 When no subsampling is done and response rates do not differ across Steps of the survey, the 3 weight variables will be the same.

 Biochemical measurements were obtained by venous blood draw and analysed in lab.